sigridjineth/anthropic-assignment/SCRIPTS.md

 > *(Slow down for the close)*
 >
-> "Let me bring it together.
+> "So — that's Claude Skills.
 >
-> Today I showed ONE use case — DevRel org knowledge.
-But Skills can package *any* capability.
+> Today I showed DevRel org knowledge.
+But this is just one use case.
 >
-> Another example: ML training scripts.
-Your team runs hundreds of experiments — hyperparameters, configs, what worked, what failed.
-Package that as a Skill.
-Next teammate starting a similar experiment?
+> Another example I use daily: ML training scripts.
+My team runs hundreds of experiments — hyperparameters, configs, what worked, what failed.
+We package all of that as Skills.
+Next time someone starts a similar experiment?
 Claude surfaces the relevant knowledge automatically.
 I wrote about this on my blog — link is on the screen."
 >
-> *(Point at resources)*
+> *(Pause, then point at resources)*
 >
-> "All the code is on GitHub.
-Live demo on Vercel — try it now.
+> "If you want to dig deeper — code is on GitHub, live demo is on Vercel.
 >
 > Questions?
-Email me anytime.
-I'd love to hear what you build.
+My email is right there.
+Reach out anytime — I'd love to hear what you build with Skills."
 >
-> Thanks for watching."
+> *(Final beat — speak slower, with conviction)*
 >
-> *(Final statement — speak with conviction)*
->
 > "Platform provides the primitives.
 You build the orchestration.
-Together? **Agents with real capabilities.
-Not just prompts.**"
 >
-> *(Smile)*
+> Together? **Agents with real capabilities.**"
 >
-> "Thanks for watching.
-Go build something."
+> *(Smile, final beat)*
+>
+> "Go build something.
+Thanks for watching."

 ---